buildingSMART-Finland/InfraModel/markdown/headers.md

 <?xml version="1.0" encoding="UTF-8"?>
 ```

+NB: even if it is possible to use scandic characters in Inframodel XML files, they should not be used in **name**-attribute values, e.g. "väylä 2" should be spelled "vayla 2".

+## LandXML container

 The namespaces in Inframodel file shall be the following:

-- The default namespace to be used without prefix for all LandXML elements specialized for Inframodel in schema inframodel.xsd shall is set in the root element.
+- The default namespace to be used without prefix for all LandXML elements specialized for Inframodel in schema inframodel.xsd shall be set in the root element.
-- The namespace for elements in Inframodel extension schema im.xsd (if used in the file) to be used with prefix "im" shall is set in the root element
+- The namespace for elements in Inframodel extension schema im.xsd (if used in the file) to be used with prefix "im" shall be set in the root element
 - The types in Inframodel enumerations schema inframodelEnumerations.xsd are included in the default namespace

 **Note: The namespace URI is not meant to be used to look up information.
 Its sole purpose is to give the namespace a unique name.**